-This is an introductory course that will cover higher level math topics from the first-year university courses Calculus and Advanced Topics in Math.
-Topics include limits, derivatives, applications of derivatives, integrals, complex numbers, matrices, statistics, and conic sections.
-This course is ideal for any students who have enrolled in MA40SP and who plan to enroll in university facilities such as Agriculture & Food Sciences, Arts (Economics), Engineering, Management, Pharmacy, Science (Mathematics, Actuary, Biochemistry, Computer Science, Ecology, Zoology, Statistics).
+This is an introductory course that will cover higher level math topics from the first-year university courses Calculus and Advanced Topics in Mathematics.
+Topics include, but are not limited to, limits, derivatives, applications of derivatives, integrals, complex numbers, matrices, statistics, and conic sections.
+This course is ideal for students who have also enrolled in Grade 12 Pre-Calculus Mathematics and who plan to enroll in university facilities such as Agriculture & Food Sciences, Arts (Economics), Engineering, Business, Management, Pharmacy, Science (Mathematics, Actuary, Chemistry, Computer Science, Ecology, Zoology, Statistics).